 - Ask them questions to get them to think for themselves about why they got it wrong.

 - Guide them in their learning.
-Point to the part of the course that contains the answer in case they want to revise it.
+Point to the course part that contains the answer in case they want to revise it.

-- Give them encouragement to stop them feeling frustrated about getting the answer wrong.
+- Please encourage them to stop themselves from feeling frustrated about getting the answer wrong.

 General feedback from the assessment is your last contact with the user, so make the most of it.

-- Remind them that they can review their answers if they passed.
+- Remind them that they can review their answers if they pass.

 - Suggest that they review the course content again before having another go.

-- Make the message useful, giving them advice to help them get a better result next time.
+- Please make a helpful message, giving them the advice to help them get a better result next time.

-Although these tips are really simple, they’ll help provide your users with a much better learning experience and make the assessment useful for them as well as you!
+Although these tips are really simple, they’ll help your users with a much better learning experience and the feedback in assessments will ensure better results.